vinicius98s/oh-my-gc/CONTRIBUTING.md

 1. **HTTP API**: RESTful endpoints for data retrieval and updates
 2. **Server-Sent Events (SSE)**: Real-time updates for game state changes
 3. **IPC (Inter-Process Communication)**: Electron-specific communication

-## Development Workflow

-### Code Style

-- **Frontend**: Follow ESLint rules defined in `.eslintrc.json`
-- **Backend**: Follow PEP 8 Python style guidelines
-- Use TypeScript for all new frontend code
-- Add type definitions for any new data structures

-### Git Workflow

-1. Create a new branch for your feature or bugfix
-2. Make your changes following the code style guidelines
-3. Test your changes thoroughly
-4. Run `npm run lint` before committing
-5. Commit with clear, descriptive messages
-6. Push and create a pull request

 ### Testing